 Breaking: Grief Again as First Professor of Education Dies

-- The professor was confirmed dead on Friday, December 12, by his eldest son, Major (rtd) Muhammad Adamu, who gave other details
+- His death was confirmed on Friday, December 12, by his eldest son, Major (rtd) Muhammad Adamu, who gave further details

-- Professor Baikie was a distinguished educationist and administrator who served as a vice chancellor to several universities in Nigeria and abroad, including UNIBEN
+- Professor Baikie was a distinguished educationist and administrator who served as vice chancellor at several universities in Nigeria and abroad, including UNIBEN

-The first professor of education in the northern part of Nigeria, Adamu Baikie, has reportedly died at the age of 94.
-The report says the academic died at his residence in Zaria, Kaduna state.
+The first professor of education in the northern part of Nigeria, Adamu Baikie, has reportedly died at the age of 94 at his residence in Zaria, Kaduna state.

 Professor Baikie was an academic, a distinguished educationist and an administrator.
 He was a former vice chancellor at different universities in Nigeria and abroad.